srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 	- Select the network that is a combination of your MMC & MNC values.
 For this example it is the network labelled 90170 4G.
 The UE should then automatically connect to the network.

-The UE should now be conected to the network.
-To check for a successfull connection use the logs prointed to the console.
+The UE should now be connected to the network.
+To check for a successful connection use the logs output to the console.

 Confirming Connection
 --------------------------------

 Once the UE has been connected to the network, logs will be output to the consoles running the eNB and EPC.
-These can be used to confirm a succesful connection of the UE.
+These can be used to confirm a successful connection of the UE.

 **EPC Logs:**

-The following ouptut is shown for the EPC after a successful attach.
-First a confirmation message in the form of *UL NAS: Received Attach Complete* will be displayed, secondly the EPS bearers will be given out and the ID confirmed on the output, and lastly the *Sending EMM Impformation Message* output will be shown.
-If all of these are displayed in the logs, then an attach is succesful.
+The following output is shown for the EPC after a successful attach.
+First a confirmation message in the form of *UL NAS: Received Attach Complete* will be displayed, secondly the EPS bearers will be given out and the ID confirmed on the output, and lastly the *Sending EMM Information Message* output will be shown.
+If all of these are displayed in the logs, then an attach is successful.
 These messages are seen in the last five lines of the console output in the following figure.

 	.. image:: .imgs/epc_attach.png
 		:align: center